 In 1939, after a string of failures and two years of hard work, Fitzgerald’s Hollywood dream had dissipated.
 MGM allowed his contract to lapse.

 Graham kept all of this a secret until she was 53 when she published her bestselling memoir Beloved Infidel.
-She had originally claimed, to everyone she met in Hollywood, that she was the daughter of eminent parents called John Lawrence and Veronic Roslyn Graham and that she had grown up in then-Bohemian Chelsea, “hoping,” as her son Robert Westbrook would later write, “this might explain any lapse of behavior.”
+She had originally claimed to everyone she met in Hollywood that she was the daughter of eminent parents named John Lawrence and Veronic Roslyn Graham and that she had grown up in the then-Bohemian London neighborhood of Chelsea, “hoping,” as her son Robert Westbrook would later write, “this might explain any lapse of behavior.”
 She had worked her way out of her difficult past, first as a maid and later as a toothbrush demonstrator at Gamage’s department store, where she got the job due to, as she wrote, “my dazzling smile and perfect teeth thanks to a sweets-deprived childhood in the orphanage.”
 It was then off to Hollywood, where she quickly married the older, much quieter Gillam.
 She would later characterize herself as “a fascinating fake who pulled the wool over Hollywood’s eyes.”

-Fitzgerald arrived in Hollywood in early 1937, just as Graham was finalizing her divorce and was on to the next man.
+Fitzgerald had arrived in Hollywood in early 1937, just as Graham was finalizing her divorce and was on to the next man.
 In July of that year, Fitzgerald found himself at an engagement party thrown for her by the mustachioed columnist and actor Robert Benchley.
 She was to embark on her second marriage with the Marquess of Donegall.
-Upon seeing Fitzgerald at the party, however, “it was love at first sight,” Graham would later write.
-She broke her engagement with the nobleman and entered into a relationship with Fitzgerald.
+Upon seeing Fitzgerald at the party, however, “it was love at first sight,” Graham wrote.
+She broke her engagement with the nobleman and entered into a romantic relationship with Fitzgerald.

 Their relationship would last until his death, and, although Graham would marry twice more, she called her time with Fitzgerald her most meaningful relationship.
 “I was never a mistress,” she wrote.
 “I was a woman who loved Scott Fitzgerald for better or worse until he died.”